The Equality Act 2010

 The Equality Act 2010 requires that service providers think ahead and take steps to address barriers that impede disabled people.
 You should not wait until someone experiences difficulties, as this may make it too late to make the necessary adjustments and could damage the reputation of your business.

-By having good access to your building there is the benefit it brings to other customers (ramps and lifts benefit customers with small children or those with heavy luggage, for example) and enables disabled people to use your services.
-With the purple pound valued at £249 billion (combined income of the disabled in the UK) can you afford to miss out?
+By having good access to your building and throughout it brings benefits to other customers (e.g. ramps and lifts assist customers with small children or those with heavy luggage) and enables disabled people to use your services.
+With the purple pound valued at £249 billion (combined income of the disabled in the UK) put simply, can your venue afford to miss out?

 How can Stannah help?